alxmancilla/makila-api/README.md

 ## Setup

-__1. Create a multi cluster for Postgres using AWS RDS.
+__1. Create a multi-AZ DB cluster, M5 class (2vCPUs and 8GB RAM), for Postgres using AWS RDS.
 3 instances deployed in multiple AZ.
 See [Creating a Multi-AZ DB cluster for Amazon RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/create-multi-az-db-cluster.html).__

-__2. Create a 3-member replica set deployed in a single region cluster using MongoDB Atlas in AWS.
+__2. Create a single region cluster, M30 instance type (2vCPUs and 8GB RAM), using MongoDB Atlas in AWS.
 See [Create a Cluster](https://www.mongodb.com/docs/atlas/tutorial/create-new-cluster/).__

 __3. Setup your local machine an install following tools:__